bibleup/docs/docs/customisation/link.md

 # Link Styling
-BibleUp adds a `bu-link-{buid}` class to all reference anchor links.
-These links can only be styled using custom CSS.
+BibleUp links can only be styled using custom CSS.

 ## Link Structure
 For a `John 3:16, 17-20` reference: